Honeymoon in Morocco:

 Riad Maison Bleue and Spa, Fes:

-The spa hotel Riad Maison Bleue is located near the lively center of Fes.
-In this luxury hotel, honeymooners can enjoy the energy and iconic sights of the city, visit many historical and cultural sites and return each evening to their classic and traditional abode.
-Rooms and suites feature antique furniture, soft fabrics, polished cedarwood furniture, and other luxurious elements.
-Top-notch amenities include a spa with hammam and massage rooms, an indoor pool, fitness center, terrace, bar, and two restaurants.
-Breakfast is served every morning.
-This stately riad was once the private home of a prominent local judge and theology professor.
+The spa hotel Riad Maison Bleue is close to Fes’s busy city center.
+In this high-end hotel, lovers can enjoy the city’s energy and famous landmarks, as well as many historical and cultural places.
+At the end of the day, they can return to their classic and traditional home.
+The rooms and suites are very fancy, with soft fabrics, polished cedarwood furniture, antique furniture, and more.
+The spa has hammams and massage rooms, as well as an indoor pool, sports center, deck, bar, and two restaurants.
+Every morning, breakfast is served.
+This grand riad used to be the home of a well-known judge and religion professor in the area.

 Kasbah Tamadot, Asni: